form-o-fill/form-o-fill-chrome-extension/README.md

 - Extract ALL strings/texts to messages
 - add "de" locale at least
 - autocomplete for moment.js and chance.js in ACE (see http://plnkr.co/edit/6MVntVmXYUbjR0DI82Cr?p=preview)
+- search dropdown to support faster finding of rules in long rule definitions

 # LICENSE